 Although this suitcase didn’t qualify as “vintage,” I liked it, and I thought I could neutralize the grandma-y flower print with …

 … black chalk paint.
-(IMHO, a little black chalk paint makes everything better.)
+In my opinion, a little black chalk paint makes everything better.

 I spritzed some water onto the case first, so the paint would go on a little thinner and work itself into the weave of the fabric.